Some times life can be simple.

 - Issue smart ID’s for non-citizens who are PR, giving them old style paper ID book makes no sense.

-- Allow all Temporary Residence (TR) and Permanent Residence (PR) submission with valid visas at VFS South Africa, even on 30 or 90 day visitor visa or Intra-Company Transfer Visa (ICT’s).
+- Allow all TR and PR submission with valid visas at VFS SA, even on 30 or 90 day visitor visa or ICT’s.
 If applicants are in the country already, it makes no economical sense not to do so and to send them back to their home countries.
-There is zero cost to the SA tax payer, if VFS is used and enormous cost at the missions abroad.
+There is zero cost to the SA tax payer, if VFS is used and enormous cost if the missions abroad are used.
 Of course all applicants must keep their TR’s valid or leave SA before expiry.
+Legally applicants can just wait for their result abroad.

-- Put PR applications submitted at South African missions onto VFS track & trace
+- Put PR applications submitted at SA missions onto VFS track & trace, otherwise nobody knows where these applications are!

 How nice would it be if these points could be addressed by Home Affairs by simple directives to all missions and to VFS Global?
 No law would need to be changed, just the interpretation and the implementation of the current Immigration Act.